 - the maximum period for an extension

-- conditions under which an extension will be allowed.
+- the conditions under which an extension will be allowed.

-The VCAA recommends that all teachers review the Statistical Moderation report (available on VASS) related to their study.
+All teachers should review the Statistical moderation report (available on VASS) related to their study.
 Where the internal assessment scale is misaligned against the external assessment scale the school may wish to consider establishing a professional partnership with another provider to further develop teacher capacity to align internal and external assessment scales.

-3.1 Determining initial School-based Assessments where there is more than one class in the school
+Determining initial school-based assessments where there is more than one class in the school

-If there is more than one class in a study, teachers should engage in consultation to arrive at School-based Assessments.
-Schools have considerable experience in assessment, but the following approaches will help schools to review their arrangements or establish new practices with regards to cross-marking and/or internal moderation.
+If there is more than one class in a study, teachers should consult with one another to develop school-based assessments.
+The following approaches will help schools to review their current assessment arrangements or establish new practices with regards to cross-marking or internal moderation or both.

-- Teachers meet to discuss performance descriptors/assessment criteria, topics and approaches used for the task.
+- Teachers meet to discuss performance descriptors or assessment criteria, topics and approaches used for the task.

 - Teachers grade the task from their own classes.